Social media pundits, and media talking heads, like doing cross generation comparisons – with the general thesis being

 While push-button DTMF phones were introduced in the 1960s, most homes used rotary dial phones until the 1980s.

 Today, each individual has a smart phone with free long-distance calling, text messaging, photo and video messaging and Internet access.
-Costs per phone are typically $70 to $100 per month – but can be less on family plans.
+Costs per phone are typically $35 to $100 per month – but can be less on family plans.
+For $20 more, you can get satellite text messaging on your phone, making SMS messaging available from nearly everywhere!

 Television